felker/cuda-aware-mpi-example/README.md

 Key takeaways:
 - `-cuda` was getting accidentally passed to `nvcc` (meant to be passed only to `nvc++`); the flag works completely differently for both compilers.
 It tells `nvcc` to compile `.cu` input files to `.cu.cpp.ii` output files (something that needs to be compiled), not an object file.
 Hence the "file format not recognized" error when trying to link
-- For `nvc++`, the `-cuda` flag might not be needed for this application; might only be useful for Fortran targets at this time.
+- For `nvc++`, the `-cuda` flag might not be needed for this application; might only be useful for CUDA Fortran targets at this time?
 Help documentation is very sparse:
 ```
 > nvc++ -help -cuda
          Enable CUDA; please refer to -gpu for target-specific options.